AdaCore/training_material/courses/spark_for_ada_programmers/030_spark_language_and_tools.rst

       .. code:: console

-         explicit dereference is not allowed in SPARK violation of pragma SPARK_Mode at line 4
          global "Z" is missing from input dependence list

 * Information Messages

    - Notify users of limitations of :toolname:`GNATprove` on some constructs